GovTechSG/TechBiz-Documentation/request-for-techbiz-account.md

 ## Prerequisites

-- Public officers using a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) device can create an account.
+- Public officers using a [non-SE GSIB](https://docs.developer.tech.gov.sg/docs/techbiz-documentation/glossary) device can create a subscription account.

 Have the following information ready before proceeding:
-- Name, organisation email address and handphone number
+- Name, organisational email address and handphone number
  - **Primary subscription admin**
  - **Secondary subscription admin**
  - **Billing admin**
 - Name, organisation email address, and designation
  - **Approver** (Deputy Director or above)
-- Account name
+- Subsciption account name
 - Billing details
   - **Sub business unit (SBU)**
   - **Agency department** name, **Cost centre** and **Fund centre**.
 (Only for GovTech)
  - Subscription plans for the required SGTS product(s).
  - Supporting documents.
 (Optional)

 ## Step 1.
-Request for TechBiz subscription account
+Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet

 <details>
   <summary style="font-size:20px;font-weight:bold">Agree to the terms and conditions of the GovTech Universal Service Terms and SGTS Service Sheet</summary>